-This guest blog post comes from Sandra Larson, a blog writer and editor at Essay Writing by EssayOnTime.
+This guest blog post comes from Sandra Larson, a blog writer at Elizabethan Authors and editor at Essay Writing by EssayOnTime.
 Thanks to her initiative, she hosted a Chinese colleague and author of articles.
 Through the pictures and books, she learned about the creation of ancient Chinese characters and how they look today.
 She spent time traveling in China, she learned some hard truths about cultural and historical aspects that influence the language.

 Did you know that the literal meaning of the Chinese greeting nĭ hăo is ‘you good’?
 This 你 character means you and 好 means good, forming together Nihao or Hello!
 So, if you decided you want to get a tattoo, that actually means luck, you have to be confident you know the real meaning of the random Chinese characters tattooed.
 Now, you got most of the basics down.

 Chinese is a beautiful language, however, it is rarely chosen for a study as the characters are some of the most complicated combinations of strokes.
 According to recent data, this language is spoken by about 1.3 billion people worldwide.
 They mainly live in China, Singapore, Taiwan, the Philippines and other countries where you can find local communities.
 This language is rightfully considered the oldest among the existing dialects.
 Let’s check other facts about Chinese language that may surprise you.

 Chinese people are not vegan in general.
 They do not even have a word for it in their language.
 You must mix four or five words to explain it.
 As well, there is also the cultural self-colonialism of labeling every language in China as a dialect of Mandarin even though they are not mutually intelligible.
 Therefore, the Chinese language is very nuanced and steeped in thousands of years of history and culture which is why there is the context in which it’s used, not mentioning the current usage influence.

 Fact #1.
 Learning this language helps acquire new skills